Quantum ergodicity for Eisenstein series on hyperbolic surfaces of large genus: Introduction

-with probability at least $1- O(g^{-\beta})$ for some power $\beta > 0$ depending on $\alpha$. \end{thm}
+with probability at least $1- O(g^{-\beta})$ for some power $\beta > 0$ depending on $\kappa$. \end{thm}

-In other words, provided we control the number of cusps and the support of the test function, the quantum mean absolute deviation tends to $0$ with high probability when $g \to +\infty$ at a rate of $O((\log g)^{-1})$.
+In other words, provided we control the number of cusps and the support of the test function, the quantum mean absolute deviation tends to $0$ with high probability when $g \to +\infty$ at a rate of $O((\log g)^{-1/2})$.
 The logarithmic rate that we obtain is analogous to the rates obtained by Zelditch \cite{Zel94} in the large eigenvalue limit on compact hyperbolic surfaces, and Schubert \cite{Sch06} in the semiclassical setting.
-The proof of Theorem \ref{thm:largegenus} follows from Theorem \ref{thm:main} together with the following properties of random surfaces.
-Fix $\eps > 0$, $g \geq 2$ and $k \in \N$.
-Let $\cB_{\eps,\alpha,g} \subset \cM_{g,k}$ be the set of surfaces such that \begin{itemize} \item[(i)] the thin part satisfies \item[(ii)]the systole satisfies \item[(iii)] the spectral gap satisfies